 Our struggles with performance measurement are caused by bad habits we don’t know we have!

-- easily find meaningful, results-oriented measures
+- easily find meaningful, results-oriented performance measures (metrics or KPIs)

 - get true buy-in to performance measurement

-- strongly align measures to strategy
+- strongly align performance measures to strategy

 - measure those seemingly-immeasurable intangible goals